 “It is important to bring value to these places—this is a city that explores art and community and it is good to celebrate the creation of communities that are swimming against the tide when they want to create or explore or just highlight their efforts,” says Hood Tours founder DeWayne Barton.

 “Part of why we started Hood Tours is that a lot of these efforts have been ignored—no one celebrates what historically African American neighborhoods have been able to do with very little.
 Many people don’t even know that the African American community exists here.
-Hood Tours shows that they do and this is what they’re doing.
+Hood Tours shows that they do exist and are as creative and resourceful as ever.
 I think that’s a really big deal - our neighborhoods are using what we have and we are creating.”

 Photo credits: Top photo and profile photo by Catherine Campbell.
 Garden photo by Demetria Provatas.
 Mural photo by Jared Kay.